Complexity-OutRanked/PageRank/reports/final_report.md

 ## Comparing Search Engines
-Although search engine algorithms are much more complex now, in the beginning the most basic search algorithms matched up a user's web search with web pages with the highest word frequency.
+Although search engine algorithms are much more complex now, in the beginning the most basic search algorithms matched a user's web search with web pages with the highest word frequency.
-JumpStation, an early search engine algorithm, indexed through the website titles and listed the web pages with the most common words in order.
+JumpStation, an early search engine algorithm, indexed through the website titles and listed the web pages in order by most common words.
 On a smaller scale, we compare our word frequency algorithm with or without the PageRank algorithm to analyze the benefits of including PageRank in the search engine.
 We use a “Wikispeedia” dataset which consists of search paths from users as they navigate from a given source article to a target article, by only clicking Wikipedia links.
-We thought this data is relevant because it gives the statistics of pages that are linked to each other, making a connected graph.
+We thought that this data is relevant because it gives the statistics of pages that are linked to each other.
 Our implementation of the word frequency algorithm consists of finding the top hundred articles from our database with the descending order of the searched word count.
 We create a new graph with only these websites and use PageRank to determine the top three web pages.
-We compare the results from the word frequency algorithm with and without the PageRank algorithm in Table 2.
+We compare the top three Wikipedia pages from the word frequency algorithm with and without the PageRank algorithm in Table 2.
-Table 2 shows the top three Wikipedia pages for each algorithm.

 | Word  | PageRank  | Word Count  |